gromacs/gromacs/docs/release-notes/2020/major/highlights.rst

 * Density-guided simulations allow "fitting" atoms into three-dimensional density maps.
+* Inclusion of gmxapi 0.1, an API and user interface for managing complex simulations, data flow, and pluggable molecular dynamics extension code.

 ..
 Note to developers!
    Please use """"""" to underline the individual entries for fixed issues in the subfolders,